Axiematic/datawookie/content/blog/2019-01-08-renviron-citrix.md

 close(renviron)
 {{< /highlight >}}

-That's create the `.Renviron` file in the right place and insert the required content.
+That'll create the `.Renviron` file in the right place and insert the required content.

 Quick check that it's been created.